Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 Uji is a city in Japan, mostly known for green tea.
 I want to make it obvious that Uji matcha does not mean that it’s automatically culinary grade matcha.
 It just so happens that Uji matcha from Tealyra is their lowest grade matcha.

+Tealyra does not promote this as a matcha powder that should be enjoyed on its own.
+Instead they recommend using it for baking and to use in lattes.
 It’s honestly a great price if you want to enjoy matcha everyday.
-Coming in at $13 CAD for 50 g, because of that, it was my go-to matcha for a long time (especially as a student!).
+Coming in at $17 CAD for 50 g, because of that, it was my go-to matcha for a long time (especially as a student!).

 Off the bat, the colour is quite unappetizing.
 You don’t notice it as much once it’s whisked in a coloured chawan.
-But it is quite a bit more yellowed-hued from the ceremonial grade matcha and lacking the vibrant green colour.
+But it is quite a bit more yellowed-hued from the ceremonial grade matcha, and lacking the vibrant green colour.

 Trying Ceremonial Grade Matcha (Tealyra Ogura Matcha Limited)

 This was my first time trying ceremonial grade matcha.
 Let me tell you, it was EXPENSIVE!
-I paid $50 CAD for 25g of matcha powder.
+I paid $60 CAD for 25g of matcha powder.
 Notice, they only give you 25g, whereas culinary was sold in 50g packages.

+So, to buy the same amount (50g) of ceremonial grade matcha would cost $120.
+This is Tealyra’s highest quality ceremonial grade matcha.
 Because of this, I was expected a huge boost in quality.
 I was actually a bit nervous to try it.
-I was worried that I would be hooked and wouldn’t be able to go back to the cheap stuff.
+I was worried that I would be hooked and wouldn’t be able to go back to the cheaper matcha.

-I was shocked when I tried it!
+I was shocked when I tried it though!
 Their Ogura ceremonial matcha was almost too bland for me.
 Of course, I had to add honey to the Uji matcha to offset the bitterness whereas here I didn’t need to add anything.
+It was very enjoyable to drink plain but I almost needed a bit more flavour!
+I’ll admit though, the colour of the Ogura matcha is unbeatable.

 Trying Something In The Middle (Tealyra Izu Premium Matcha)